switch-model/DEPRECATED-switch-hawaii-studies/README.md

 #INSTALLATION

-INSTALL PYTHON (2.x) AND PYOMO
+INSTALL PYTHON AND PYOMO

-Python: On recent Mac or Linux systems, a suitable version of Python should already be installed.
+Python: On recent Mac or Linux systems, a suitable version of Python should already be installed (SWITCH needs one of the 2.7 versions).
 On Windows, you should download the binary installer from https://www.python.org/downloads/windows/ .
 If installing on Windows, choose the options to change system settings (this adds the python commands to your command-line path) and to install pip.

 Pyomo: Once Python is installed go to a terminal window (Terminal.app on a Mac; Windows-R, then cmd on Windows).
 Then on Mac or Linux execute "sudo -H pip install pyomo".
 On Windows execute "pip install pyomo".